SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/README.md

 #### Maturity level 1:

-The first maturity level is the initial baseline and is derived from the below standards:
+The first maturity level is the initial baseline and derived from the below standards:

 - SAP Security Baseline Template V2.1
 - German Federal Office for Information Security - BSI 4.2 SAP ERP System